web3ideation/ideation-market-w3i/README.md

 IERC173.sol ✅
 IERC1155Facet.sol (not necessary) ✅
-deployDiamond.s.sol <-> mudgen's diamond-3-hardhat/scripts/deploy.js --> check if there are documentations for how to deploy my diamond differs in  the constructor of the diamond.sol and which facets are getting deployed from the getgo -> so adapt alexabits script to fit my setup of the different diamond and deploying ALL facets i want - then show cGPT my repo and check again if the depolymentscript is vollständig ⬅️
+deployDiamond.s.sol <-> mudgen's diamond-3-hardhat/scripts/deploy.js --> check if there are documentations for how to deploy my diamond differs in  the constructor of the diamond.sol and which facets are getting deployed from the getgo -> so adapt alexabits script to fit my setup of the different diamond and deploying ALL facets i want - then show cGPT my repo and check again if the depolymentscript is vollständig ✅

+check the constructor arguments for the code that deploys the IdeationMarketDiamond.sol and why that diamond needs the facetcut infos tho alexabits didnt need those⬅️

+the IdeationMarketFacet had a constructor, which should somehow be implemented through the diamond now...

+what about the deployment script of the ideationMarket.sol? if I deploy everything at once (is that even possible?
+I would need to know the ideationMarketFacets address right?)
+I need to deploy the ideationMarket.sol correctly at the same time.

 change the way IdeationMarketFacet uses openzeppelin - since i cant use that dependencies external storage as is.